Cody Asche

-Cody James Asche (/ˈæʃiː/ ASH-ee; born June 30, 1990) is an American professional baseball coach and former third baseman and left fielder.
-He played in Major League Baseball (MLB) for the Philadelphia Phillies and Chicago White Sox.
+Cody James Asche (/ˈæʃiː/ ASH-ee; born June 30, 1990) is an American former professional baseball player—as third baseman and left fielder—and coach who currently serves as the assistant hitting coach for the Detroit Tigers of Major League Baseball (MLB).
+He played in MLB for the Philadelphia Phillies and Chicago White Sox.

 After growing up in O'Fallon, Missouri, Asche attended the University of Nebraska, where he played college baseball for the Nebraska Cornhuskers, majored in economics, and achieved recognition for both his athletic and academic performance.